Brooklyn College: Rankings

-U.S. News & World Report ranked the school tied for 62nd overall as a Regional college (North region), 6th in "Top Performers on Social Mobility", 15th in "Top Public Schools", and tied for 33rd in "Best Colleges for Veterans" for 2021.
+U.S. News & World Report ranked the school tied for 62nd overall as a Regional college (North region), 6th as a Regional college in "Top Performers on Social Mobility", 15th as a Regional college in "Top Public Schools", and tied as a Regional college for 33rd in "Best Colleges for Veterans" for 2021.

 Athletics

 Brooklyn College athletic teams are nicknamed the Bulldogs.
 The college is a member at the Division III level of the National Collegiate Athletic Association (NCAA); primarily competing in the City University of New York Athletic Conference (CUNYAC) since the 1996–97 academic year (which they also competed in a previous stint from 1978–79 to 1979–80).
 The Bulldogs previously competed in the East Coast Conference at the Division I level during the 1991–92 academic year.

 Men's sports include basketball, cheerleading, cross country, soccer, swimming & diving, tennis and volleyball; while women's sports include basketball, cheerleading, cross country, soccer, softball, swimming & diving, tennis and volleyball.
 Their basketball program would find infamy for being the first reported incident of a potential bribe to fix a game against the Municipal University of Akron (now just the University of Akron) on January 29, 1945, leading to five arrests against Brooklyn College's players in question.
 Another former basketball player of theirs, a previous captain named David Budin, would later be involved as a part of the 1961 NCAA University Division men's basketball gambling scandal as a late addition for Jack Molinas' rigging group in question.
 From 1971 to 1977, future Olympic coach Michel Sebastiani was the head fencing coach of the men's fencing team.
 The football field was used for the outdoor scenes in the 1978 adult film Debbie Does Dallas.